needle-mirror/com.unity.localization/Documentation~/upgrade-guide.md

 # Upgrade guides

+## Upgrade Guide to 1.4.2

+- This version improves sub-asset support.
+A new rule has been added to the **Asset Table Addressables Analyzer** that checks if sub-assets are referenced by name and offers to upgrade them.
+This will help avoid the wrong asset being returned when referencing an asset that contains multiple sub-assets.

 ## Upgrade Guide to 1.3.0

 - `Locale.GetFallback` has been replaced with `Locale.GetFallbacks` in order to support multiple fallbacks per locale.
 This will now return a list of fallbacks which can then be attempted in order.